madhulathachavali/HEDIS-Quality-Improvement-Asthma-ED-Utilization-Analysis/README.md

 ### Methodology

-#### 1. Data Extraction & Preprocessing
+#### 1. Data Preprocessing

-- Queried MIMIC-IV edstays, diagnoses_icd, patients, and admissions tables via BigQuery.
+- Data Extraction: The study used the following MIMIC-IV tables:

+- edstays: ED visit details, including length of stay (LOS).

+- diagnoses_icd: ICD-10-CM diagnosis codes.

+- patients: Demographic information.

+- admissions: Admission context for each stay.

-- Filtered for asthma patients using ICD-9 codes starting with J45.
+- Filtering for Asthma Patients: Asthma patients were identified using ICD-10-CM codes starting with J45.x.

-- Merged patient-level features including demographics, diagnosis codes, and comorbidities (e.g., diabetes, COPD).
+- Triage Data Integration: Triage metrics, such as acuity and chief complaint, were included to assess the severity of asthma exacerbations during ED visits.

 #### 2. Feature Engineering

-- Generated frequent_ed_user flag (≥4 ED visits per patient).

-- Bucketed ed_los_hours into clinically relevant categories: <2h, 2-4h, 4-8h, 8-12h, >12h.

-- Counted total ED visits and comorbidities for each patient.
+- Frequent ED User Flag: Patients with ≥4 ED visits were flagged as frequent users.

+- LOS Categories: ED LOS was categorized into different ranges based on ed_los_hours for temporal analysis.

+- Comorbidity Count: The total count of chronic conditions (diabetes, hypertension, COPD) was calculated based on ICD-10-CM codes.

 #### 3. Descriptive & Comparative Analysis